 Straw poll #112

-Do you agree to define mechanisms to support the operation of a Non-STR AP MLD in R1?
+802.11be agrees to define mechanisms to support the operation of a Non-STR AP MLD in R1.

 Note:

 The mechanisms are limited to instantiate a Non-STR Non-AP MLD as a Soft AP that could utilize all its links.
 The exact language to govern such scope is TBD. [#SP112]